neverinfamous/d1-manager/README.md

 - Shows confirmation dialog with list of databases to delete
 - Sequential deletion with progress tracking
 - Reports any failures while continuing with remaining databases

+### Database Renaming

+The D1 Manager includes a database rename feature that uses a migration-based approach since Cloudflare's D1 API does not natively support renaming databases.

+**How It Works:**

+The rename operation performs the following steps automatically:
+1. **Validates** the new database name for uniqueness and Cloudflare naming requirements
+2. **Creates** a new database with the desired name
+3. **Exports** all data from the original database using D1's export API
+4. **Imports** the exported data into the new database
+5. **Verifies** the import was successful
+6. **Deletes** the original database upon successful migration

+**Important Safety Features:**

+- ⚠️ **Backup Warning** - The UI prominently warns users to download a backup before renaming
+- 📥 **One-Click Backup** - Convenient "Download Backup Now" button in the rename dialog
+- ✅ **Confirmation Checkbox** - Users must acknowledge they have backed up the database
+- 🔄 **Progress Tracking** - Real-time progress updates throughout the migration process
+- 🔙 **Automatic Rollback** - If any step fails, the new database is automatically deleted
+- 📝 **Validation** - Name validation ensures compliance with Cloudflare's requirements

+**Best Practices:**

+1. **Always backup first** - Download a backup of your database before renaming
+2. **Choose off-peak times** - Rename during low-traffic periods if possible
+3. **Test with small databases** - If unsure, test the rename process with a small test database first
+4. **Monitor the process** - Watch the progress indicators to ensure smooth operation
+5. **Verify after rename** - Check that all tables and data are present in the renamed database

+**Limitations:**

+- **Migration time** - Large databases may take several minutes to migrate
+- **Temporary duplication** - Both databases exist briefly during the migration (counts toward quota)
+- **No rollback after deletion** - Once the original database is deleted, the rename cannot be undone
+- **Downtime** - Applications using the database should be updated to use the new name after renaming

+**Database Naming Requirements:**

+- Must be 3-63 characters long
+- Can only contain lowercase letters (a-z), numbers (0-9), and hyphens (-)
+- Cannot start or end with a hyphen
+- Must be unique across your Cloudflare account

+**What Happens If Rename Fails:**

+If the rename operation fails at any step:
+- The original database remains untouched
+- The new database (if created) is automatically deleted
+- A detailed error message explains what went wrong
+- You can retry the operation after addressing the issue

+**Recovery from Partial Failure:**

+If the original database was deleted but you need to recover:
+1. The new database with the desired name should still exist with all your data
+2. If you downloaded a backup (as recommended), you can import it to a new database
+3. Contact Cloudflare support if you need assistance with data recovery

 ### Authentication